NET WORTH: $61 billion

 SOURCE OF WEALTH: Oracle

-ELLISON MEDICAL FOUNDATION: Historically, the bulk of Ellison's donations have gone to the Ellison Medical Foundation, which was one of the largest supporters of research on aging.
+MEDICAL RESEARCH: For years, Ellison made steady donations through the Ellison Medical Foundation, which was one of the largest private supporters of research on aging.
 Ellison's adoptive mother died of cancer while he was in college, and Oracle cofounder Robert Miner succumbed to cancer in 1994, so this is an issue that resonates with Ellison.

-LAWRENCE ELLISON FOUNDATION: With a new name for his charitable outfit, one area where Ellison is wading into is animals and wildlife.
-He's a trustee at the Dian Fossey Gorilla Fund which works towards gorilla conservation.
-He’s also stirred up controversy with his recent purchase of Hawaii’s Lanai island, which he wants to turn into a “laboratory for sustainability.”
-In a recent year, Oracle gave $1 million to the National Geographic Initiative to fund the education component of a project to stop ocean degradation.
+OTHER: Animals and wildlife is another area of interest for Ellison.
+He's a trustee of the Dian Fossey Gorilla Fund which works towards gorilla conservation.
+He’s also stirred up controversy with his 2012 purchase of Hawaii’s Lanai island, which he wants to turn into a “laboratory for sustainability.”

-- Kevin Lee, PhD, Executive Director, Ellison Medical Foundation, firstname.lastname@example.org
+CONTACT: Kevin Lee, Ph.D., Executive Director, Lawrence Ellison Foundation, email@example.com